Tuck1297/DBConnectorV2/README.md

 ### Initial Scope of the project

 - [ ] Create a page that handles Executing database queries that have been previously saved and used
-- [ ] Create a page that allows one to easily visualize data 25 rows at a time, organize the rows based by certain columns and be able to update or delete a particular row in the database.
+- [X] Create a page that allows one to easily visualize queried data from execute panel
 - [ ] Select and delete multiple rows in a database
 - [ ] delete a table in a database
 - [ ] delete a database itself